CuriousJr101/ICP2017F/Homework/2/README.md

     25
 ```

 Here, we are raising the value of -5 to the power of two rather than just 5, as in the previous question.
-Ultimately, two negtives make a positive and 5^2 is 25.
-Therefore, with all of those in mind, we get the answer of 25.
+Multiplying two negtives make a positive and 5^2 is 25.
+Therefore we get the answer of 25.

 ```MATLAB
 >> 10-6/2